Pre-Built Parlays Exposed: The Hidden Math Behind "Featured Bets"

 Type 2: The Matchup Mirage

-Player props often get priced on season averages without accounting for specific game context.
-A running back's over/under might be set based on his season numbers, but today he's facing the league's #1 run defense.
+Player props often rely on season stats without considering matchup specifics.
+A running back's prop might use season averages even though he's facing the league's best run defense today.

-Rico Dowdle at +130 for an Anytime TD against a tough front?
-Looks like a nice plus-money add.
-But the matchup context might make that +130 far less valuable than it appears.
+Rico Dowdle at +130 for an Anytime TD seems like a solid plus-money value.
+But the matchup reality makes that price overvalued.

 Type 3: The Correlation Killer

-Some legs in a parlay actually work against each other, even if it's not obvious.
+Some parlay legs actually work against each other, though it's not always obvious.

-Classic example: betting a team to win AND the under.
-If a team is winning comfortably, they often push the pace or the other team plays catch-up, driving the score higher.
-The outcomes are negatively correlated, but the parlay prices them as independent.
+A classic case: a team to win and the under.
+If the team's winning big, they'll run down the clock or the opponent chases the score, pushing it higher.
+These outcomes are negatively correlated, but featured parlays price them as independent.

 Type 4: The Correlation Tax (Already Extracted)

-This is the JSN + CMC situation.
-The legs are positively correlated, and you might think that's good value.
-But the sportsbook's SGP algorithm has already identified that correlation and reduced your payout.
+This is the JSN + CMC example.
+These legs are positively correlated—you'd think that's value.
+But the SGP algorithm already priced out that benefit.

-You see +219 and think "nice parlay price."
-The book sees +219 and knows they've already taken the edge that correlation would have given you.
+You see +219.
+The sportsbook sees +219 and knows they've already captured the edge you might've exploited.

 🎯 The Trap Leg Playbook